• Wilderness Survival Craft for Ages 8-13 (seven year olds ok with older sibling at camp)

 4:00-4:30 Aftercare & Final Pick-Ups (all-staff meeting starts at 4:30)

-You will need to pack a healthy lunch, water and substantial snacks every day.
-Tuition includes t-shirt at your first camp with us, then choice of orienteering compass, recommended field guide, firesteel and other outdoor essentials depending on number of camps attended, age and availability.
+• Tuition is $695 for a camper’s first-ever week with us, plus $595 per additional day camp week in 2024.
+Discounts of $10 available per additional child.
+Tuition includes all expenses except you’ll need to pack lunch and appropriate outdoor wear, and also includes organic t-shirt at your first camp with us, then at subsequent camps a choice of recommended field guides, orienteering compass, firesteel and other outdoor essentials depending on number of camps attended, age and availability.

 Or email us to be put on our list for this program in the future.
 We always keep your information absolutely private, and will never share it.